Spanish frigate Princesa de Asturias: Cadet training ship

 Asturias as a training hulk housing the Colegio Naval Militar between 1871 and 1906.

 A decree of 10 September 1869 established the Colegio Naval Militar (Naval Military College), and in 1870 Asturias entered the Arsenal de Ferrol at Ferrol, Spain, to undergo conversion into the college's headquarters as an immobile cadet training ship.
 Her propulsion plant and most of her rigging and guns were removed and. among other things, her accommodations were expanded to house officer cadets. she retained her three masts and some of their yards.
 She emerged from the conversion with a reduced displacement of 1,576 tons and her hull painted black with two stripes, giving her the appearance of a two-deck ship, although as a frigate she had only one gun deck.

 Hulked at Ferrol, Asturias began her new duties on 1 April 1871.
 Her first director was Capitán de navío (Ship-of-the-Line Captain) Victoriano Sánchez Barcáiztegui, and her instructional staff consisted of 15 tenientes de navío (ship-of-the-line lieutenants).
-She could accomkmodte up to 100 cadets at a time.
+She could accommodate up to 100 cadets at a time.
 In 1886 she was reclassified as a floating jetty, although she continued to serve as a training ship until 1906.
 By around 1900 her armament had become one 80 mm Krupp gun, one 70 mm Hontoria gun, one 47 mm Škoda gun, one 42 mm Nordenfelt gun, one 42 mm Sarmiento gun, one 37 mm Maxim revolver, one 37 mm Hotchkiss gun, and one 11 mm Nordenfelt gun.